-(1) Per hour health benefit includes hospitalization, medical, life vision and dental insurance.
+(1) Per hour health benefit includes hospitalization, medical, life, vision and dental insurance.

-Scope of work includes but is not limited to: all work historically related to piledrivers, welders, drillers, burners, riggers, divers, bridge, deck and wharf builders, signaling, and highway construction.
+Scope of work under this trade includes but is not be limited to: all work historically related to piledrivers, welders, drillers, burners, riggers, divers, bridge, deck and wharf builders, signaling, and highway construction.
 Such work includes, but is not limited to, the following kinds, classes, or descriptions of work: fabricating, erecting, dismantling, loading, unloading, moving, spotting, and handling of all piledriving equipment on the jobsite;